phidatahq/phidata/README.md

 <details>

-<summary><h3>Create a PDF Assistant with Knowledge & Storage</h3></summary>
+<summary><h3>A PDF Assistant with Knowledge & Storage</h3></summary>

+Lets create a PDF Assistant that can answer questions from a PDF.
+We'll use `PgVector` for knowledge and storage.

-- **Knowledge Base:** information that the Assistant can search to improve its responses.
-Uses a vector db.
+**Knowledge Base:** information that the Assistant can search to improve its responses (uses a vector db).

-- **Storage:** provides long term memory for Assistants.
-Uses a database.
+**Storage:** provides long term memory for Assistants (uses a database).

-Let's run `PgVector` as it can provide both, knowledge and storage for our Assistants.
+1. Run PgVector

 - Install [docker desktop](https://docs.docker.com/desktop/install/mac-install/) for running PgVector in a container.
 - Create a file `resources.py` with the following contents